Parks Program Coordinator

 **Please note that you must attach your cover letter and resume to your application in order for your application to be considered complete.
 Uploading your resume to auto-fill portions of the application does not automatically attach it to your application.
 Incomplete applications may not be considered for this position.
 If you experience technical difficulties, please contact our office Monday-Friday, between 8:00 AM- 5:00 PM at (253) 856-5270 and we will do our best to assist you.**

 There is one (1) full-time, benefited position that will be filled by this recruitment process.
+It is open until filled, with a first review date planned two weeks after the vacancy announcement date.
 This is a non-represented position.

-Under the direction of a Recreation Manager, perform professional, analytical, and technical duties to plan, develop, coordinate, supervise and implement comprehensive recreational, cultural, aquatics, special events, and athletic programs for the City of Kent and Kent and Federal Way School Districts.
+Under the direction of a Recreation Manager or Recreation Supervisor, perform professional, analytical, and technical duties to plan, develop, coordinate, supervise and implement comprehensive recreational, cultural, aquatics, special events, and athletic programs for the City of Kent and Kent and Federal Way School Districts.